Article

 • Cost Concerns: Uncertainty about return on investment and total cost of ownership.

-• Regulatory Uncertainty: Evolving regulatory landscape creates compliance challenges (68% of organizations) (McKinsey 2025).
+• Regulatory Uncertainty: Evolving regulatory landscape creates compliance challenges (McKinsey 2025).

 • Trust & Transparency: Concerns about "black box" algorithms and decision-making processes.